Skip to main content

 Image used with permission by copyright holder

-The setup is so well known as to be almost tired: aliens come to earth and attack with their amazingly advanced machines.
+The setup is such a well-known concept: Aliens come to Earth and attack with their amazingly advanced machines.
 Humans fight back with their amazing zeal and resilience.
 You’ve seen this story in the movie Independence Day.
 You probably didn’t see, but have heard of Invasion of the Body Snatchers.
 The list goes on.
 But when Herbert George Wells published War of the Worlds right near the end of the 19th century, writing about such a terrifying and existential threat was, if you’ll pardon the pun, entirely novel.
-Just think about this: When Orson Welles broadcast a version of the story adapted for radio in 1938, more than 40 years after the book’s release, it sent many listeners into a panic thinking they were hearing real news.
+Just think about this: When Orson Welles broadcast a version of the story adapted for radio in 1938, more than 40 years after the book’s release, it sent many listeners into a panic, thinking they were hearing real news.

 Brave New World by Aldous Huxley